course-fish274-2019/David-seahorses/README.md

    - Add a map of Brazil showing all locations

-   - Create box plots of all average heights
+   - Create box plots of all average heights and combine them by making each new min/max height column its own dataset and using

+     the data.frame function

    -